 Installation failed in a Phase during some Operation

 - The installation failed in the FIRST_BOOT phase with an error during SYSPREP operation

-- The installation failed in the SAFE_OS phase with an error during BOOT operation
+- The installation failed in the SAFE_OS phase with an error during a BOOT operation

 - The installation failed in the SAFE_OS phase with an error during INSTALL_DRIVERS operation

-Clear up disk space, disable your antivirus software, disconnect any external/USB drives.
+Clear up disk space, disable your antivirus software, and disconnect any external/USB drives.

-Seeing different Windows 10 Installation or Upgrade Errors, which is not listed here?
-You can straight away contact Microsoft using the Support app and get their help.
+Seeing different Windows 11/10 Installation or Upgrade Errors, which are not listed here?
+You can contact Microsoft immediately using the Support app and get their help.

 See this post if Windows Feature Update is not installing.

 Speaking of Error Codes, these posts too, are likely to be of interest to you: